-BIOS stage - The computer will access its BIOS (a chip containing basic hardware settings) and detect the hardware needed to start the computer.
-It will display some of the steps onscreen and beep to confirm it has run successfully.
+BIOS stage -The computer will access its BIOS or EFI (a chip containing basic hardware settings) and detect the hardware needed to start the computer.
+It will display some of the steps onscreen and beep to confirm that it has run successfully.
 Additional beeps can indicate a problem detecting necessary hardware.

 O/S stage - Once the computer has completed the BIOS stage, it will look for the location of the operating system boot files.
 The BIOS will be configured with a device order, to search for these files.
 Most computers will have a default order of optical drive, C:\drive, USB device.

 The attached bootable media must be configured in this BIOS setting, and should be listed before the C drive.
 To check or change your boot media order, you need to access the configurations by pressing a key during the BIOS stage.
 The key stroke required may be displayed in screen during the BIOS post process, or noted in your hardware / server documentation.